gromnitsky/epub-hyphen/README.md

+# epub-hyphen

+Hyphenate epub or xhtml files.

+## Requirements

+* iojs 1.5.1
+* zip/unzip CLI utils in the PATH

 ## Usage

-	epub-hyphen
+	epub-hyphen -l lang [-d] [-i tag1,tag2,...] [-o output] [input]

-input: html/xml file or epub
+Input: xhtml file or epub.
 Input is never modified.

-For epub we unzip it to a tmp dir & process every (x)html file in the dir, then zip the dir again.
+For epub, the util unzips it to a tmp dir & processes every (x)html file in the dir, then zips the dir again.

-Default language is 'en'.
+There is no default language.
+You must specify `-l` opt for stdin.
+For epub files, the util tries to guess the lang & aborts if it can't & you haven't provided `-l` opt.

-1 language for the whole input or w/ -d try to detect the lang for a subtree.
-Abort immidiately if the detection fails or if we don't have a proper pattern for the detected lang.
+If xhtml files (standalones or inside of an epub file) contain `lang` attribute, you may use `-d` opt for a language detection.
+The util aborts immidiately if the detection fails or if it doesn't have a proper pattern for the detected lang.

+## [TODO] Supported Languages

+	$ epub-hyphen --lang-list

-## Ignored tags
+## Ignored Tags

-Attributes are ignored.

-This tags & their subtrees are always ignored:

-html 4.1 req:

-* applet
-* base
-* basefont
-* br
-* frame
-* frameset
-* iframe
-* param
-* script

-Practical req:

-* head
-* style
-* hr
-* code
-* var
-* pre
-* kbd
-* img

-* embed (?)
-* object
-* video
-* audio
-* track
-* canvas
-* source

-* input
-* output
-* progress
-* meter
-* marquee
-* button
-* select
-* datalist
-* optgroup
-* option
-* textarea
-* keygen

-* map
-* area

-* menu
-* menuitem
+See the default list in `lib/hyphenize.js`.

-User may add its own tags to the ignored list w/ -i opt.
+User may add its own tags to the ignored list w/ `-i` opt.

 ## Signals